imagej/imagej.github.io/_pages/events/learnathon-2019.md

 **{% include person id='tpietzsch' %}** '*'I'm a postdoc in the Jug and Zechner labs at MPI-CBG / CSBD.
 I am the coauthor and maintainer of ImgLib2, BigDataViewer, BigVolumeViewer, Mastodon, etc."*

 **{% include person id='haesleinhuepf' %}** '*'I'm a postdoc in Myers lab at MPI CBG / CSBD.
 I'm the creator of [CLIJ](https://clij.github.io).
 In my actual job, I develop, run and maintain custom smart microscopes on the [ClearControl](https://github.com/ClearControl) platform.
-Analysing images after acquistion but before writing them to disc is my thing.
+Analysing images after acquisition but before writing them to disc is my thing.
 Our microscopes are so smart, they even use [twitter](https://twitter.com/XWingScope)."*

 **{% include person id='skalarproduktraum' %}** '*'Hey there!
 I'm currently a PhD student at the Sbalzarini Lab at CSBD.
 I'm trying to bring VR to microscopy and systems biology in general, e.g. by enabling VR control of microscopes, or developing [scenery](https://github.com/scenerygraphics/scenery) and the new 3D viewer for ImageJ, [sciview](https://github.com/scenerygraphics/scenery)."*